CS207Team10/cs207-FinalProject/README.md

 Furthermore, we came up with another method to check equilibrium, which was developed based on slopes of concentration plots.

 If the largest concentration among chemical species at time t is C, then the characteristic slope of the c(t) curves can be calculated as C/t.
 We judge the system to be in equilibrium if all the slopes of the concentrations at the last two time steps are less than the critical slope value "1e-9*C/t".
+The choice of "1e-9" is our definition of equilibrium and the number could be changed to another small number.

 Example:
 ```